bertiespell/rusty_canvas/README.md

 ```
 The above creates a new canvas with width = 20, height = 30 and 🟪 as the blank character.

+## Viewing the canvas

+The canvas is statically hosted at [localhost:8080](`localhost:8080`) (page refresh currently required).

-The canvas is stored locally in `canvas_data.txt`.
+It is stored locally in `canvas_data.txt`, so you can also view this.

+Or it is returned as the body to a succesful POST request.